 3. A healing transformation meditation live from Sedona, US

 Open to all, this guided and interactive meditation covers the following themes: clearing energy, abundance, grief, feeling energy, emotional clearing, letting go, allowing, and healing.
 It's a transformative workshop designed to help participants learn to listen to their inner desires, learn to use crystals and healing techniques.
 Gentler instructions and reduced noise will be incorporated for any neurodiverse guests and the sessions can also be tailored to focus on specific anxieties that accompany conditions such as autism or other neurological, emotional, or mental conditions.

 4. Meet a herd of therapy llamas in Oregon, US

-For Dh56 per person, you can get up close and personal with a pack of furry llamas and aplacas at Mtn Peaks in Portland, Oregon.
-Hosted by animal therapist Shannon, sessions include fun facts about the difference between llamas and aplacas, a herd meet and greet and a question and answer session where you can ask the handlers any animal-related questions you desire.
+For Dh56 per person, you can get up close and personal with a herd of furry llamas and aplacas at Mountain Peaks in Portland, Oregon.
+Hosted by animal therapist Shannon, sessions include fun facts about the difference between llamas and aplacas, a herd meet and greet, and a question and answer session where you can ask the handlers any animal-related questions you desire.

 5. Sing along with the Music Man, Southend-on-Sea, UK

 This accessible music-making session is hosted by David Stanley, founder of the Music Man Project.
 For Dh51 per person, children and adults can make new friends and connect through music with David teaching from behind his piano.
 Beginning with easy-to-learn welcome songs, David will guide participants through a musical repertoire enjoyed by hundreds of people with learning-disabilities at Music Man Projects across the world.
 He will demonstrate all the signs, actions and dance moves needed as well as teaching guests to sing and play catchy and expressive songs.